wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 7.4 =
 * Updated: Widget code now adhears to WordPress standards.
+* Updated: Arabic and German (thanks Mike) translations.
+* Updated: Unique index on visitors table now takes in to account the agent/platform/version information.
+* Updated: Line charts now redraw when the legend is click to add/remove a line.
 * Fixed: Dates on charts with large number of data points now no longer overwrite each other.
+* Fixed: Admin bar menu item would use the incorrect admin URL in some circumstances.
+* Removed: Screenshots are no longer included in the distribution.

 = 7.3 =
 * Added: Option to delete the admin manual.